Coronavirus Suddenly Upends Campaign Themes for Both Parties

 McConnell accused Democrats of viewing the chamber's blocked economic bill as “a juicy political opportunity" and trying to stuff it with environmental requirements and other priorities.

 “Are you kidding me?
-This is the moment to debate new regulations that have nothing to do with this crisis?
-That’s what they’re up to over there," he said.
+This is the moment to debate new regulations that have nothing to do with this crisis?" he said.

 Still, Republicans concede the party faces a huge downside should the virus remain uncontrolled.